-Montreal-born cellist Octavie Dostaler-Lalonde performs on modern and historical cello in Europe, the UK and North America.
+Octavie Dostaler-Lalonde performs on modern and historical cello in Europe, the UK and North America.
 In 2016, she received the Second Prize at the Concours Corneille, international competition for baroque soloists in Rouen, France.
 She is a scholarship recipient from the Canada Council for the Arts, the Banff Centre for Arts and Creativity, the Amsterdam Fonds voor de Kunst, the University of Montreal, the Conservatoire de Musique de Montréal and the Conservatorium van Amsterdam.
 She was selected to be part of the Handel House Talent 2017-2018 and the Orchestra o the Age of Enlightenment Experience 2017.

 Equally at home as a soloist, a chamber and an orchestra musician, she performed in festivals and concert series such as the Folle Journée in Tokyo, the Grachtenfestival, Festival Montréal Baroque, Bachfest Leipzig, Musica Antica da Camera and AMUZ, among others.
-Her recent collaborations include solo recitals, concert tours and a CD recording with Artem Belogurov (fortepiano and harpsichord), her chamber groups Les Vieux Galants, Ensemble Lexikon and AKOR, the 2017 experience scheme with the Orchestra of the Age of Enlightenment, performances with Ensemble Masques, the Nederlandse Bachvereniging, Amsterdam Corelli Collective, Erik Bosgraaf and the Nieuwe Philharmonie Utrecht.
+Her recent collaborations include solo recitals, concert tours and CD recordings with Artem Belogurov (fortepiano and harpsichord), her chamber group Postscript, performances with Ensemble Masques, Vox Luminis, the Nederlandse Bachvereniging, Amsterdam Corelli Collective, Erik Bosgraaf and the Nieuwe Philharmonie Utrecht.
 In May 2018, she co-directed the 19th-century performance practice festival Romberg Dagen in Amsterdam, which received the support of Amsterdam Fonds voor de Kunst.

 She is an avid researcher and enjoys applying the latest finds to her playing.
 Her current research project, the Romantic Lab, focuses on Romantic performance practice, through the imitation of historical recordings.